-THE SPIRIT of a MINIATURE BOOK COLLECTOR, The Conclave Keepsake, April 2018
+THE SPIRIT OF A MINIATURE BOOK COLLECTOR, The Conclave Keepsake, March 2019

 by Jim Brogan

 As members of the Miniature Book Society, we are collectors.
 Some of us collect letterpress books, some collect art books, some all type of books, and some collect keepsakes.
 A keepsake as defined by Webster’s as "something that you receive and keep to help you remember a person, place, or event: a memento or souvenir."
 A Conclave keepsake certainly fits that description in all categories.

 The first MBS Conclave was held in 1983 and there are more than a few examples of the keepsakes that were exchanged at that conclave.
 Over the years, the exchange of keepsakes has grown in some years and not been as plentiful in other years.
 However, the practice continues to this day and there are always outstanding examples of the creativity of our members with each Conclave event.

 I can remember the day that I arrived in San Diego to attend my first MBS Conclave in 2008.
 Seems like only yesterday that I arrived and opened up the unique bag of things that was given to me as part of the registration process.
 There were maps and various announcements and schedules of activities and menus, all the things that you expect at a professional conference.
 However, there were also included, in the collection, several keepsakes, those special things that some of the attendees provided as tokens of appreciation for each attendee.

 With each subsequent Conclave, I always look forward to that special bag of special things, the keepsakes.
 Some are handmade, some large, some very small, some ornate, some less complex.
 However, the glue that each keepsake contains reflects the expressions and creativity of each provider and the amount of thought that is included in every one of the keepsakes.
 These, to me, are priceless.